Burned-out buildings and armed gangs in Lagos despite president's plea

 Many of those on the streets despite the curfew said Buhari’s speech had angered them because of his failure to address the Lekki incident.

-“What we expected is not what we heard from him,” said businessman Lekan Shonibare.
-“We expected him to say something to condemn the killing, he never mentioned it in his broadcast.”
+“We expected him to say something to condemn the killing,” said businessman Lekan Shonibare.

-Buhari on Friday held talks with former Nigerian presidents including his immediate predecessor, Goodluck Jonathan, and

 CURFEW

-Lagos authorities have struggled to enforce a round-the-clock curfew imposed as anger over the killings rose.
-One man on the road said military rule was better than what the country has now.
+Lagos authorities have struggled to enforce the curfew imposed as anger over the killings rose.
+The state government on Friday said the restrictions would be eased from Saturday, with the curfew in place from 6 p.m. to 8 a.m.

-Reuters witnesses saw two military vans pass the airport but they ignored the armed men who were stopping, and in some cases attacking, cars and buses.
-Another Reuters witness saw men in plain clothes carrying guns and machetes on the streets in the Ikeja area of the city.

-Gunshots were audible in Ikoyi, an affluent neighbourhood, a resident told Reuters.
-Occupants of an apartment block were told to avoid windows and balconies.

 Tricycle rickshaw operator Victor Orji said any protests should be peaceful.
 “I am seeing what is happening, burning police stations, burning everywhere, that was not the right thing to do,” he said.

-In addition to anger within Nigeria at the shooting of protesters, the incident has prompted a wave of criticism of Nigerian authorities and the behaviour of its security forces.
+In addition to anger within Nigeria at the shooting of protesters, the incident has prompted a wave of international criticism of Nigerian authorities and the behaviour of the security forces.

-The UN Human Rights chief said there was “little doubt that this was a case of excessive use of force”, while United States presidential candidate Joe Biden and former U.S. secretary of state Hillary Clinton both condemned the use of violence against protesters.

 Buhari, in his address, encouraged the international community to “know all facts available” before rushing to judgment.

-Additional reporting by Afolabit Sotunde, Libby George and Alexis Akwagyiram, writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood
+Additional reporting by Afolabi Sotunde, Libby George and Alexis Akwagyiram in Lagos and Felix Onuah in Abuja,; Writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.